cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/lpbs.txt

    lpbs_install --uninstall

-This will delete the instalation and the directory, as well as trying to remove the LPBS_HOME variable in .bashrc.
+This will delete the installation and the directory, as well as trying to remove the LPBS_HOME variable in .bashrc.
 If the later can not be found through an exception.

-Excersie 5
+Exercise 5
 ----------------------------------------------------------------------

 Use chef for deployment.

-Excersie 6
+Exercise 6
 ----------------------------------------------------------------------

-Use pupet for deployment.
+Use puppet for deployment.

-Excersie 7
+Exercise 7
 ----------------------------------------------------------------------

 Use ansible for deployment.